Achievable logoAchievable logo

 Starting position:

-• Grasp bar with closed, supinated grip (shoulder-width)
+• Grasp the bar with a closed, supinated grip (shoulder-width).

-• Stand with feet shoulder-width, knees slightly flexed
+• Stand with your feet shoulder-width apart and your knees slightly flexed.

 Upward movement phase:

-• Flex elbows to raise bar near anterior deltoids
+• Flex your elbows to raise the bar toward your anterior deltoids.

 Downward movement phase: